orvi-tmp/learning-c-with-pebble/chapter12.md

 ### The Utility of Unions and Binary Data ###

 The previous section pointed out one place where unions are useful: binary data and bitfields.
-Assembling bit sequences that are made up of segments of other binary data can be tedious a cryptic with binary operations, but much easier with unions.
+Assembling bit sequences that are made up of segments of other binary data can be tedious and cryptic with binary operations, but much easier with unions.

 Let's consider an example.
 Let's say that we invent a "encryption" for a letter by rotating that letter through the alphabet (this was invented long ago; it's called a Ceasar cipher).
-'A' might be rotated by 5 to become 'F'; 'd' might be rotated by 10 to become 'n'.
+'A' might be rotated by 5 to become 'F'; 'd' might be rotated by 10 to become 'n'; 'y' might be rotated by 5 around to the beginning of the alphabet at 'c'.
 We might transfer data encrypted this way by packing the code with the rotation like this:

 IMAGE